GoogleCloudPlatform/accelerated-platforms/docs/platforms/gke/base/use-cases/inference-ref-arch/inference-perf-bench/inf-perf-benchmarking-with-hf-model.md

 - Destroy the benchmarking resources.

-  > Note: This will destroy your benchmarking results GCS bucket
+  > Note: This will only destroy your benchmarking results GCS bucket if its
+  > empty

   ```shell
   export TF_PLUGIN_CACHE_DIR="${ACP_REPO_DIR}/.terraform.d/plugin-cache"